neon-x-hub/mawj/docs/en/import-export.md

 After extraction, you can configure what to keep from the imported project.
 For example, you might want to skip the datarows if they are irrelevant to your work.

-When importong projects, Mawj saves fonts in a folder you specify.
+When importung projects, Mawj saves fonts in a folder you specify.
 If you don’t choose a folder, fonts are imported to a default folder on your desktop.
 This ensures you can install them later, while avoiding the risks of automatic font installation.

 ---